Covid-19 lockdown extended in Sudan capital

-Kuku further stated that the Women Food and Beverage Sellers Union was exempted from the government decision to dissolve all trade unions, as most of them were set-up by members of the former regime under Omar Al Bashir as a facade for their own interests.
+The Women Food and Beverage Sellers Union was exempted from the government decision to dissolve all trade unions.
+Most of the unions were set up by members of the former regime under Omar Al Bashir as a facade for their own interests.

 The new tea and coffee stalls will be painted red.
 They will contain a fan and will be hygienically equipped to fit with the seller.

 According to Kuku, the tea and coffee will be sold in paper cups instead of glasses as before.

 She explained that this project “for all women and men sellers” is ready and will be implemented after the lockdown is lifted.
 “All vendors will have well health-equipped stalls at agreed sales points.
 Sugar, tea, paper cups and other items will be distributed to them in an orderly and organised manner.”

 Kuku lauded the new government.
 “We are with the change and we participated in it.
 Our union had a great role in the sit-in in front of the general army command.
 We were involved with the revolutionaries side by side.
 There are women vendors who entered the Sudanese Professionals Association,” she said.

 She further said that the union seeks to legalise the work of the tea vendors and integrate them into society.
 “We have plans for livestock and farming, all to legalise the tea sellers in the future.”

 Kuku thanked Prime Minister Abdallah Hamdok for the vehicle he provided to her, and the permission to move through the city during curfew hours, to help her meet the needs of the tea sellers and distribute the cards.

 She said Hamdok immediately responded.
 “I requested a vehicle on Monday, and on Wednesday I received it.”